 The third track, Know/Vibes featuring ELHAE, is intimate.
-And Bellinger reminds us that nothing lasts forever because time is of the essence.
+Also, Eric Bellinger reminds us that nothing lasts forever because time is of the essence.
 So, you gotta get it right, and get right to it.
 Don’t fake the funk, and make it happen with the one you love.

 Next, we listened to Too Cool/Boujee, a two-part song, which gives off a swaggering braggadocio effect that illuminates inner confidence.
 It’s cool, it’s boujee, and it made us feel good about being who we are.